cfloersch/JSONMarshaller/README.md

 CollectionType and MapType.
 Changes made to those setters will impact all unmarshalling within the class loader.

+Collections, Sets, and Lists all encode into Javascript Arrays while all the Map types encode into Javascript Objects.

-Collections must have their generics specified.
+NOTE: Collections must have their generics specified.
 The following would fail:

 ````
 @Entity